lucymhdavies/lmhd.me/_posts/2023-07-10-multispace.md

 * In this example, to apply, the workspace runner queues a run on A, waits for it to complete, queues a run on B, waits for it to complete, then queues a run on C.
-* If you care only about applies, this is a perfect use case for run triggers.
+* If you care only about the apply phase, this is a perfect use case for run triggers.
 * To destroy, the workspace runner queues a run on C first, then B, then A.

 Of course, there’s no reason you’re limited to each workspace having one upstream or one downstream.
 You may have a complex web of dependencies between your workspaces.
 Here’s as example (with the code in the repo linked at the end of the post):